- Worked in Switzerland for a year

 - Skier, biker, marathoner, canoer, & former figure skater

 As a principal of Life Meets Work, Teresa plays a lead role in the company’s strategic direction and consulting projects.
+She specializes in helping organizations close the leadership skills gap, manage through change, and develop custom coaching solutions that help people thrive in both the workplace and their personal lives.

 Before joining Life Meets Work, Teresa led retention and engagement strategies at RSM McGladrey as Senior Director of Talent Management.
 Her innovative coaching and culture programs led the company to prestigious work-life recognition including Working Mother Media’s “100 Best Companies,” The Conference Board’s “Moving Into the Future” award, and the Alfred P. Sloan award, among others.